riongull/dash-incubator-rules/rules.md

 ## 2.4 Bounty Stakeholders

-For some bounties, Admins may wish to regularly solicit the views of subject area experts, Dash Core Group developers, or other key stakeholders as part of the decision making process when defining bounty tasks.
+For some bounties, Admins may wish to regularly solicit the views of subject area experts or other key stakeholders as part of the decision making process when defining bounty tasks.

 Whilst bounty administration remains under the Admins of the bounty, a record of these Stakeholders, the nature of their interest, and the circumstances under which they should be consulted, may be added to the Bounty data.